wints/wg-serverless/whitepapers/serverless-overview/README.md

 End/Stop State	This state terminates the workflow with Fail/Success.

 Pass State This state injects event data in-between two states.

 Delay/Wait State	This state causes the workflow execution to delay for a specified duration or until a specified time/date.

 States and associated information need to be saved in some persistent storage for failure recovery.
 In some use cases, the user may want information from one state to be passed to the next state.
 This information could be part of the function execution result or part of input data associated with an event trigger.
 An information filter needs to be defined at each state to filter out the information that needs to be passed between states.

+In addition to providing a way to specify function interaction (often with a visual representation of the resulting workflow) and managing function orchestration, a workflow tool might provide visibility into the state of running "workflow instances" and a means of fixing issues leading to workflow instances that cannot progress to the next step.
+The flow of a workflow instance from one function to another can otherwise be difficult to monitor and manage.

+The workflow tool might also provide historic data from all prior executions of the workflow, documenting which branches were taken, which data was referenced for a decision to take a certain branch, and so on.
+This data can be used as an audit log (for example, in industries with strict regulatory requirements) or to analyze and improve performance of the multi-function workflow.

+Esentri, a software consultancy, [built a proof-of-concept with Fn Project and Zeebe to demonstrate how to orchestrate serverless functions with a horizontally-scalable workflow engine](https://www.esentri.com/zeebe-and-fn-project-integrated-a-proof-of-concept/).

 # Conclusion

 Serverless architectures provide an exciting new deployment option for cloud native workloads.
 As we saw in the [Serverless Workloads section](#heading=h.rr6of6jc01cx) there are certain use cases where serverless technology provides major benefits over other cloud hosting technologies.

 However, serverless technology is not a perfect fit for all cases and careful consideration should be given to when it is appropriate.
 Short-lived, event-driven processing is driving early adoption and use cases for businesses that expect a high rate of change with unpredictable capacity and infrastructure needs are emerging.
 See the [Additional References](#heading=h.nkn4basctyj) section for more reading material and insights into serverless computing.